List of The Brittas Empire characters: Helen Brittas

-It may also be argued that Helen had a third husband; a chance encounter in Series 6, Episode 4 ("A Walk On The Wild Side"), she is reunited with Harry Johnson, a visiting spiritual guru who she first met as a teenager or young adult.
-She fondly remembers how a 'hippy vicar' conducted what she believed to be a mock wedding, only for Harry to reveal that the minister had since become the Bishop of Maidstone; overcome by horror, Helen seriously considers living with Harry for a trial period of 'three or four years' until a blow on the head renders him unconscious.
-The outcome is never overtly stated but Helen apparently remains with Gordon, and does seem to love him.
+In season 2 episode "Back from the Dead" following the apparent death of Gordon, during a trip to Bulgaria, Helen is seen preparing to marry a man she met at his cremation.
+This marriage does not go ahead as Gordon returns home to find her in a wedding dress before the wedding ceremony has begun.
+It may also be argued that Helen had another husband; on a chance encounter in Series 6, Episode 4 ("A Walk On The Wild Side") she is reunited with Harry Johnson, a visiting spiritual guru whom she first met as a teenager or young adult.
+She fondly remembers how a "hippy vicar" conducted what she believed to be a mock wedding, only for Harry to reveal that the minister had since become the Bishop of Maidstone.
+Overcome by horror, Helen seriously considers living with Harry for a trial period of "three or four years" until a blow to the head renders him unconscious.
+The outcome is never overtly stated but Helen apparently remains with Gordon and does seem to love him.

-Helen's erratic and often illegal behavior make life difficult for Gordon on several occasions.
-During series three, a department store (correctly) accuses Helen of stealing a wedding dress, some shoes, a handbag, a pair of gloves, and a barbecue set; at this point, it is made clear that her criminal record includes nine previous charges of shoplifting.
-In "The Chop", Gordon resigns from the leisure centre (although he is reinstated a few weeks later), in order to protect her when she admits to taking £300 from the centre's petty cash to buy a dog.
-In series six, Helen nearly poisons everybody in Whitbury by spiking fruit-flavoured cordial from the local shop with laxative as a revenge on the cordial manufacturer for not hiring her twins for their television commercial.
+Helen's erratic and often illegal behaviour make life difficult for Gordon on several occasions.
+During Series 3, a department store correctly accuses Helen of stealing a wedding dress, some shoes, a handbag, a pair of gloves, and a barbecue set; at this point, it is made clear that her criminal record includes nine previous charges of shoplifting.
+In "The Chop", Gordon resigns from the Leisure Centre (although he is reinstated a few weeks later) in order to protect her when she admits to taking £300 from the Centre's petty cash to buy a dog.
+In Series 6, Helen nearly poisons everybody in Whitbury by spiking fruit flavoured cordial from the local shop with laxative as a revenge on the cordial manufacturer for not hiring her twins for their television commercial.

-Helen also possessed a latent murderous streak, once arranging for Gordon to be murdered while on holiday in Bulgaria (only for him to survive, due to a mix-up involving stolen identity).
-On another occasion (series 5, episode 3) one of her children is given a D grade for some English homework; having been the one who had actually done the work, Helen responds by reversing her car into the classroom in attempt to kill the teacher in revenge; she later reassures Laura that the teacher 'swung up on a light fitting' and so was not harmed.
+Helen also possesses a latent murderous streak, once arranging for Gordon to be murdered while on holiday in Bulgaria (only for him to survive due to a mix-up involving a stolen identity).
+On another occasion (series 5, episode 3) one of her children is given a D grade for some English homework; having been the one who had actually done the work, Helen responds by reversing her car into the classroom in attempt to kill the teacher in revenge.
+She later reassures Laura that the teacher "swung up on a light fitting" and so was not harmed.

-Helen appears in all episodes, apart from one in series four when she 'accidentally' books the family holiday to Cornwall on the wrong week, thus leaving Gordon unable to attend; a mistake she had also made the previous year.
+Helen appears in all episodes, apart from one in Series 4 when she "accidentally" books the family holiday to Cornwall on the wrong week, thus leaving Gordon unable to attend; a mistake she had also made the previous year.